Davis–Besse Nuclear Power Station: Future

+The scheme involved FirstEnergy paying approximately $61 million to the Speaker of the Ohio House of Representatives, Larry Householder, and Matt Borges, Neil Clark, Juan Cespedes and Jeff Longstreth.
+For this, they were supposed to help pass the bill subsidizing the nuclear plant and prevent its repeal.
+Householder was found guilty, removed from the Ohio House and sentenced to 20 years in prison.
+Clark committed suicide.

 Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Davis–Besse was 1 in 149,254, according to an NRC study published in August 2010.

 Surrounding population

 The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of Davis–Besse was 18,635, an increase of 14.2 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 1,791,856, an increase of 1.4 percent since 2000.
 Cities within 50 mi include Sandusky, Ohio, 22 mi; Toledo, Ohio 26 mi; and Detroit, Michigan, 50 mi (distance to the city centers).